huntsimon23/psychic-game/README.md

 To play, simply press an alphabet key on your keyboard once the page is loaded.
 The computer has randomly chosen an alphabet character as well, and you get 9 tries to guess the rught one.
 An alert will let you know when you've won or lost, and the page will keep tally of your score.

-If you'd liek to see some of my other peojects, check them out on my portfolio site:
+If you'd liek to see some of my other projects, check them out on my portfolio site:

 https://huntsimon23.github.io/Basic-Portfolio/portfolio.html